A lot or a little?

 The series was produced by Square Enix which is more famous in the U.S. as a producer of role playing video games and in some ways the series is reminiscent of a video game where characters must level up by completing certain tasks and levels.
 Since it is a foregone conclusion that Maka and Soul will reach their goal, which happens fairly early, the evil kinshin (demons) that the students must defeat feel like dull exercises since we know that no matter what the danger, the characters will recover.
 This leaves only the characters themselves as well as their interactions to provide any interest in the series.
 Maka (Laura Bailey) and Soul (Micah Solusod) aren't particularly interesting, however, the cast of supporting characters, such as Death the Kid (Todd Haberkorn) with his OCD tendencies for symmetry and Blackstar (Brittany Karbowski) and his ego, make the series worth a look.

-Families can talk about acheiving goals.
+Families can talk about achieving goals.
 How do the characters in the series achieve their goals?
 What lessons can you take from the series when it comes to achieving your own goals?

 What does this series teach about teamwork?
 Is it necessary to get along with your teammates in order to work as a team?